Best streaming devices: access your favorite shows and apps whenever you want

 What streaming device has the best picture quality?

 All streaming devices on this list offer a maximum of 4K resolution, which is the top end of what most content is available to watch in.
-While 8K TVs are becoming slightly more common for those who want to future-proof their entertainment systems, 4K is still very much the norm and available across Google, Amazon, Apple, Roku and more.
+While the best 8K TVs are becoming slightly more common for those who want to future-proof their entertainment systems, 4K is still very much the norm and available across Google, Amazon, Apple, Roku and more.

 Is it better to get a smart TV or a streaming device?